manushukla1/Basic_Calculator/README.md

    - Executes the operation
    - Displays the result
    - Saves the result in memory
-5. On next iteration, user can type `'M'` instead of a number to use the stored memory result
+5. On the next iteration, the user can type `'M'` instead of a number to use the stored memory result

----

 ## 🧠 Memory Feature

 You can reuse the result from the previous calculation by entering `M` (case-insensitive) when asked for a number.

----

-## 📂 Project Structure
+## ✅ Requirements

+- Python 3.x

+You don't need any external libraries.

+## 🧑‍💻 Author

+Created as part of a Python learning journey by Me.